tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     $ amixer sset Master unmute

-m In alsamixer, the MM label below a channel indicates that the channel is muted, and 00 indicates that it is open.
+In alsamixer, the MM label below a channel indicates that the channel is muted, and 00 indicates that it is open.

 Scroll to the Master and PCM channels with the ← and → keys and unmute them by pressing the m key.
 Use the ↑ key to increase the volume and